phpmyadmin/phpmyadmin/doc/transformations.rst

   :config:option:`$cfg['DefaultTransformations']`.
-* 'Input transformation' is another drop-down menu that corresponds exactly with the instructions above for "Browser display transformation" except these these affect the data before insertion in to the database.
+* 'Input transformation' is another drop-down menu that corresponds exactly with the instructions above for "Browser display transformation" except these affect the data before insertion in to the database.
 These are most commonly used to either provide a specialized editor (for example, using the phpMyAdmin SQL editor interface) or selector (such as for uploading an image).
   It's also possible to manipulate the data such as converting an IPv4 address to binary